 Think of Patients Like Customers

+Think of your patients and everything about how they interact with your practice as a B2C (business-to-customer) relationship.
 Now, think of yourself in that type of dynamic with any business.
-Most people will take their business elsewhere if customer service is bad, even if the underlying product or service is good.
+Most people will take their business elsewhere if customer service is negligent-even if they like the product or service itself.

+There are many things patients consider when choosing a care provider.
+The appearance of the waiting room is one of them.
+Wait times are another.
 The treatment itself is an obvious one.
 Your bedside manner as a medical professional is also relevant (per the above survey).
 And then, there is the process of collecting the bill.

+You may not think this could be such a big part of the “customer (patient) experience.”
+But actually, it is a significant part, especially with health-related concerns are already an emotionally charged topic.
 A patient might be distracted, worried, or flustered as they leave a consultation with a physician.
-Being asked to tender payment may be off-putting, especially because a majority of Americans are financially strapped—so much so that a significant portion of them will even avoid medical care they think they can’t afford (more on that later).
+Being asked to tender payment may be off-putting, especially because a majority of Americans are financially strapped—so much so that a significant portion of them will avoid medical care.

 Automated Patient Payments and Patient Experience